 - 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel.

-- 5X Membership Rewards® points on eligible hotels booked on amextravel.com.
+- 5X Membership Rewards points on prepaid hotels booked on amextravel.com.

-- As a Platinum Card Member, you can enjoy access to the Global Lounge Collection, the only credit card airport lounge access program that includes proprietary lounge locations around the world.
+- Enjoy access to the Global Lounge Collection, the only credit card airport lounge access program that includes proprietary lounge locations around the world.

 - Receive complimentary benefits with an average total value of $550 with Fine Hotels & Resorts.
 Learn More.
-Terms Apply.

-- $200 Airline Fee Credit, up to $200 a year in baggage fees and more at one airline.
-Terms Apply.
+- $200 Airline Fee Credit, up to $200 per calendar year in baggage fees and more at one qualifying airline.